-Line copies one line (up to a newline) from the standard input and writes it on the standard output.
+The line command copies one line (up to a newline) from the standard input and writes it on the standard output.
 It returns an exit code of 1 on end-of-file and always prints at least a newline.
 It is often used within shell files to read from the user's terminal.